Sage-Bionetworks/sage-monorepo/README.md

 ### Preparing the workspace

 - Run `challenge-install` to install workspace tools like `nx` and `jest`.
+- Run `challenge-nx-cloud-help` to start configuring Nx Cloud (optional).

+### Preparing the databases

 - Run `nx import-dev-data challenge-keycloak` to seed Keycloak database.
-- Run `challenge-nx-cloud-help` to start configuring Nx Cloud (optional).
+  - Keycloak must not be running when executing this command.

 ### Starting the Challenge Registry in watch mode